Leaflet Map

 When manual points are saved, the plugin will normalize type or category values into dataset_category terms for frontend display and filtering.

-You can also use the Steve's Leaflet Map block in the Gutenberg editor.
+You can also use the Steve’s Leaflet Map blocks in the Gutenberg editor:

 - Address meta key (geocoding): Meta key to use as an address when geocoding is needed (default: address)